open/close all folders

 - In Full Metal Jacket, R. Lee Ermey turned Gunnery Sergeant Hartman from a stern but understanding officer (read:unmemorable character) into the trash-talking debasing Drill Sergeant Nasty that has now become iconic.

-- Apparently Robert Downey, Jr. kept hiding/eating snacks on the set during certain scenes of The Avengers, so eventually it was incorporated into the film; "Blueberry?"
+- Apparently Robert Downey, Jr. kept hiding/eating snacks on the set during certain scenes of The Avengers (2012), so eventually it was incorporated into the film; "Blueberry?"

-- In Star Wars, the famous violet Lightsaber used by Mace Windu was the suggestion of his actor, Samuel L. Jackson.
+- In Star Wars, the famous violet Lightsaber used by Mace Windu in Attack of the Clones and Revenge of the Sith was the suggestion of his actor, Samuel L. Jackson.
+Supposedly, he wanted to be able to spot himself easily in large fight scenes.

 - Pitch Perfect: Beca's singing "When I'm Gone" as her audition piece was because Anna Kendrick already knew that song, having seen it on a Viral video and spent an afternoon learning it.